 SCCWRP-managed data sets date back to the 1970s and include seminal data like the Southern California Bight reference surveys and California Sediment Quality Objectives data, as well as newer data sets for ongoing regional monitoring programs facilitated by SCCWRP.

 Newer environmental monitoring data sets are hosted on the Esri ArcGIS Open Data Portal:

-- Data Portal for the Southern California Bight Regional Monitoring Program
+- Open Data Portal for the Southern California Bight Regional Monitoring Program

-- Data Portal for the SMC Regional Watershed Monitoring Program (coming soon!)
+- Open Data Portal for the Southern California Stormwater Monitoring Coalition (SMC) Regional Watershed Monitoring Program (coming soon!)